-Lesson Activities: With an eye on our math goal, how will I support social-emoti development as I eng learners in the MP?
-V structures, strategie methods, and/or too can I use?
-Intrapersonal/ Interpersonal Skills: onal mage What s, ls Interpersonal skills: Adaptability Assertiveness Communication Empathy Social Awareness Teamwork Summary/Closing: Intrapersonal / Interpersonal Skills: Assessment: How will I assess stu progress toward the mathematical goal of their engagement in their ability to use an to apply SECs?
-How will I provide fee How will I build a che students to reflect of skills?
+With an eye on our math goal, how will I support social-emoti development as I englearners in the MP?
+I structures, strategie methods, and/or too can I use? onal page What s, Interpersonal skills: Adaptability Assertiveness Communication Empathy Social Awareness Teamwork Summary/Closing: Intrapersonal / Interpersonal Skills: Assessment: Intrapersonal / Interpersonal Skills: How will I assess students' progress toward the mathematical goal of this lesson, their engagement in the MP, and their ability to use and continue to apply SECs?
+How will I provide feedback?
+How will I build a chance for students to reflect on their skills?

-online resources Download this figure at https://companion.corwin.com/courses/wellroundedmathstudent
+online presources Download this figure at https://companion.corwin.com/courses/wellroundedmathstudent